Child Sex Trafficking - Recover

 Care Coordination Agencies

 Care Coordinators convene and facilitate multi-disciplinary care coordination teams that plan and deliver services for child sex trafficking survivors in the short and long-term.
 CSTT has helped local communities build care coordination teams in Texas’ largest urban areas and is working with Children’s Advocacy Centers of Texas to develop them throughout the state.
+In Harris County, the care coordinator for commercially sexually exploited youth is Harris County Child Protective Services.

 Specialized Child Sex Trafficking Advocacy Programs